RHETORIC AFTER SOUND: STORIES OF ENCOUNTERING ‘THE HUM’ PHENOMENON

 Use it here!

 Trent Wintermeier is a doctoral student in the Department of Rhetoric and Writing at the University of Texas at Austin.
-His research has been supported by the Modern Language Association, Initiative for Digital Humanities and Scholars Lab, and UT Austin's Humanities Institute.
+He is a Edward Guiliano Global Fellow through the Modern Language Association (2024-2025).
+His research has been supported by the Initiative for Digital Humanities and UT Austin’s Humanities Institute.

 Here’s my CV!
 And some upcoming publications to keep an eye out for: